 It’s virtually impossible to know by looking at a fabric whether or not its colour will stand when exposed to sunlight, water, dry cleaning solvents, or some spot removal agents and chemicals.

 Some bonded fabrics may separate from the face fabric or lining, or there can be shrinkage, puckering, stiffening, or adhesive staining.

-Some suggest you can wash items that are “dry clean only.”
-The labels are there for a reason and anytime you deviate from the recommended method of cleaning, you run the risk of damaging your clothing!
+Some suggest you can wash items that are “dry clean only”.
+The labels are there for a reason!
+Anytime you deviate from the recommended method of cleaning, you run the risk of damaging your clothing!
 Do this at your own risk!

 Towels are different to your usual clothing, so don’t wash them with the rest of your load.
 The stains and grime that towels gather are different from those that you find in your ordinary clothing.

 You should try to make sure any towels are dry before use, as damp towels that are put away and later used can lead to fungal allergies.